Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Generalized Boltzmann Hierarchy

-In the traditional approach for including massive neutrinos in the computation of cosmological observables in linear theory, Eq.(\ref{eq:eqm}) are solved for a given number $N_{q}$ of momentum bins, and up to some $l_{\max}$, i.e. a system of dimensionality $N_{q} \times (l_{\max}+1)$.
-The solution is then used to perfome the integrals in Eq.(\ref{eq:emt}).
-The GBH is simpler in that it removes the extra step of performing the approximate momentum integrals, after solving the dynamical equations.
-However, it could be the case that the dimensionality of the GBH, i.e. $(l_{\max}+1) \times (n_{\max}+1)$ is significantly bigger than $N_{q} \times (l_{\max}+1)$ (and it is actually what happens on the small scales), for the same achieved accuracy.
+The GBH is simpler than the standard approach in that it removes the intermediate step of performing the $q$ integrals, i.e. the neutrino fluid properties are directly coupled to the perturbations to the other species in the universe.
+It is then plausible that the GBH may be faster than the standard approach (a performance comparison between the GBH and the standard approach is left to future work, see Sec. \ref{sec:dc}).
+However, it could be the case that the dimensionality of the GBH, i.e. $(l_{\max}+1) \times (n_{\max}+1)$ is significantly bigger than $N_{q} \times (l_{\max}+1)$ (and it is actually what happens on the small scales, given the rapid increase of $n_{\max}$ with $x$, as seen in Fig. \ref{fig:lmaxnmax}), for the same achieved accuracy.
 Notwithstanding, in some cases a very large number of momentum bins is actually necessary, e.g. to accurately obtain the effective sound speed \cite{1712.03944}.
 The GBH is not plagued with the same issue since all momentum dependence is integrated out of the dynamical equations.

 We now have everything we need, i.e. a closed system of dynamical equations plus suitable initial conditions, to consider the numerical implementation of the GBH.
-This will allow us to compare it with the Boltzmann solver CLASS.
+This will allow us to compare it with the Boltzmann solvers CLASS and CAMB.